opensafely-core/ehrql/docs/tutorial/more-complex-transformations/index.md

 debug(
     practice_registrations
-    .where(practice_registrations.start_date < index_date)
+    .where(practice_registrations.start_date <= index_date)
     .except_where(practice_registrations.end_date < index_date)
     .exists_for_patient()
 )
 ```

+Here, we have transformed an event frame into a patient series.

-Again, we can give this new patient series a name, and we can combine it with other series:
+We can give this new patient series a name, and we can combine it with other series:

 ```
 from ehrql import debug